Recap of Week 9: End of 2021 Session

 An early March report by the Office of Program Policy Analysis and Government Accountability (OPPAGA), which is Florida’s version of the federal GAO, looks at homeowners and automobile insurance fraud and unlicensed activity.
 The report shows that homeowners insurance fraud referrals to the Department of Financial Services (DFS) more than doubled over a five year period of 2015-2020.
 Yet few resulted in full investigation and even fewer in prosecution.
 The DFS Division of Investigative and Forensic Services reported that staffing issues affect its ability to investigate complex cases like insurance fraud.
 One in five investigator positions are vacant statewide with higher vacancies in metro areas that have higher number of fraud referrals.
 OPPAGA made a presentation to the Senate Judiciary Committee on February 1, which you can read more about here.
 (Return to Top of Page)

-Citizens Property Insurance Corporation – SB 1574 by Senator Jeff Brandes (R-Pinellas) seeks to bring a more market-oriented approach to the state’s taxpayer-backed insurer of last resort in the face of reverse migration of policies back into Citizens over the past two years.
+Citizens Property Insurance Corporation – DID NOT PASS – While this had great potential to reduce Citizens exposure and the potential Florida taxpayers’ exposure and burden in a future major hurricane, the bill was never taken up by the full Senate, nor did it have a companion bill in the House.
+SB 1574 by Senator Jeff Brandes (R-Pinellas) seeks to bring a more market-oriented approach to the state’s taxpayer-backed insurer of last resort in the face of reverse migration of policies back into Citizens over the past two years.
 The bill would revise the method for determining potential surcharges levied against policyholders, limit agent commission rates, and allow eligible surplus lines insurers to participate in Citizens depopulation, take-out, or keep-out programs in the same manner and on the same terms as an authorized insurer.
 It would also authorize information from underwriting files and confidential claims files to be released by the corporation to specified entities considering writing or underwriting risks insured by the corporation under certain circumstances.

 - Agent commissions would be based on the market average commission rate paid by the top 20 admitted insurers in Florida.